d0nkeyBOB/Push-PhoneGap/README.md

 ##Install

 1. Install NodeJS.
 Please visit https://nodejs.org/.
-2. Install cordova cli wtih `npm install -g phonegap`
+2. Install PhoneGap CLI wtih `npm install -g phonegap`.
+(Optionally install ios-deply with `npm install -g ios-deploy` if you will run the application on an iOS device.)
-3. Run `npm install` to install dependencies.
+3. Run `npm install` to install dependencies and setup the project.

 **Note:** Mac OS X with Xcode installed is required to run the application on the iOS platform.
 Please visit https://developer.apple.com/.